gee456/pmm-in-docker-compose/README.md

 ***

-This a little guide how to deploy and setting [Percona Monitoring and Management (PMM)](https://www.percona.com/doc/percona-monitoring-and-management/index.html) in docker-compose.<br>
+This a little guide how to deploy and setting [Percona Monitoring and Management (PMM) 2.x](https://www.percona.com/doc/percona-monitoring-and-management/2.x/index.html) in docker-compose.<br>
 Percona Monitoring and Management (PMM) is an open-source platform for managing and monitoring MySQL and MongoDB performance.<br>
 It is developed by Percona in collaboration with experts in the field of managed database services, support and consulting.
 <br>